TomerFi/aioswitcher/README.md

 # Switcher Boiler Bridge and API Tools
 Python module for integrating with the [Switcher Water Heater](https://www.switcher.co.il/).</br>
-This module was applicable thanks to the amazing r&d preformed by Shai and Aviad [here](https://github.com/NightRang3r/Switcher-V2-Python).</br>
+This module was applicable thanks to the amazing R&D preformed by Shai and Aviad [here](https://github.com/NightRang3r/Switcher-V2-Python).</br>
 This module is *AsyncIO* friendly and [*type-hinted*](https://www.python.org/dev/peps/pep-0484/), it requires the use of *Python 3.5* or above.</br>
 Supports Switcher V2 Only.